Hurste History, Family Crest & Coats of Arms

 Some of the Hurste family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Hurste family to the New World and Oceana
+Migration of the Hurste family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hurste surname or a spelling variation of the name include: Cuthbert Hurst who arrived in Pennsylvania in 1682 with his wife Mary and five children; George Hurst settled in Barbados with his wife and servants in 1680.